bradshema/educational_background_census/README.md

 Navigate to the folder where exported_database.sql is located.

-Run the following command (replace your_database_name with the name you created):
+Run this command (replace your_database_name with the name you created):

     "mysql -u root -p your_database_name < exported_database.sql"